Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 The free Community Edition is self-hosted, so you're in charge of the server, but you get unlimited use without task limits.

-Compared to Boomi or Workato, costs stay predictable because pricing doesn't spike as usage grows.
-Activepieces gives a flat rate, which is easier to budget and more practical for high-volume automation.
+Compared to both Workato and Boomi, Activepieces is easier to budget and more practical for global operations and high-volume automation.

 Simplify How You Connect Everything With Activepieces

 Activepieces makes automation easier without forcing you to pick between being "too simple" or "too technical."
-Since it's open source, the integrations, or "pieces," keep growing through both the core team and community contributions.
-That means new tools appear faster than in many older systems, and you're not stuck waiting on a vendor's roadmap.
+Since it's open source, the integrations, or "pieces," keep growing through contributions from both the core team and the community.

 Non-technical folks like that they can just drop pieces into a flow and get work moving quickly.
 Developers enjoy the freedom of writing custom steps in TypeScript.
 AI fits naturally into those flows, too.